animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 Functionally, these annotations are treated exactly the same as the generic `@Region` annotation in the {sdg-acronym} mapping infrastructure.
-However, these additional mapping annotations are useful in {sdg-name}'s annotation configuration model.
+However, these additional mapping annotations are useful in Spring Data for GemFire's annotation configuration model.
 When combined with the `@EnableEntityDefinedRegions` configuration annotation on a Spring `@Configuration` annotated class, it is possible to generate Regions in the local cache, whether the application is a client or peer.